google/or-tools/ortools/sat/docs/scheduling.md

     Args:
       model: The CpModel to add the constraints to.
       starts: The array of starts variables of all tasks.
-      presences: The array of presence variables of all tasks.
+      presences: The array of presence variables or constants of all tasks.
       ranks: The array of rank variables of all tasks.
     """